-^{}MED118 has a prerequisite (MED116).
-MED251 has a prerequisite: All other courses in the Medical Clinical Assistant program.
+Course Number Course Name Pre-req Course Number Pre-req Course Name Nullibel Course Ivallioei MED118 Anatomy & Physiology II MED116 Anatomy & Physiology I MED251 Externship Must have successfully passed all other courses in the Medical Clinical Assistant program.
 The student must have a 2.0 or higher GPA and complete the Skills Competencies Checklist.
 Some sites may require students to be 18 years old or older.

-The MED201, MED206, MED211 classes - lectures are taught online.
-Labs are taught on campus on a designated date/time.
-Additional details regarding MED201, MED206, and MED211 can be found on a student's enrollment agreement or rotation schedule.
+The MED201, MED206, MED211 classes are taught online and hands-on labs are taught on campus on a designated date/time.
+Additional details regarding these courses can be found on a student's enrollment agreement or rotation schedule.